 In the first quarter of 2020, we reduced our business activity to critical operations only, and furloughed 80% of our workforce.
-Per orders issued by the Health Officer of the County of Santa Clara, our corporate headquarters were closed, except for functions related to the support of remote workers and product support related to the transportation sector.
+Per orders issued by the Health Officer of the County of Santa Clara, our corporate headquarters were closed, except for functions related to the support of remote workers and product support related to the essential transportation sector.
+On May 13, 2020, we reopened our corporate headquarters and as of September 30, 2020 we have no employees remaining on furlough.
+Of the 18 employees previously furloughed, 14 are currently employed by us.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
 The CARES Act is an approximately \$2 trillion emergency economic stimulus package in response to the Coronavirus outbreak, which among other things contains numerous income tax provisions.
 Some of these tax provisions are expected to be effective retroactively for years ending before the date of enactment.
-The Company has applied for, and has received, funds under the Paycheck Protection Program after the period end in the approximate amount of \$666,000.
+The Company applied for, and received, funds under the Paycheck Protection Program after the period end in the approximate amount of \$666,000.
 The application for these funds requires the Company to, in good faith, certify that the current economic uncertainty made the loan request necessary to support operations of the Company.
-This certification further requires the Company to consider its current business activity and ability to access of the loan related to these funds, is dependent on the Company having initially qualified for the loan and qualifying for the forgiveness of such loan based on our future adherence to the forgiveness criteria.
+This certification further requires the Company to consider its current business activity and ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
+The receipt of these funds, and the forgiveness of the loan related to these funds, is dependent on the Company having initially qualified for the loan and qualifying for the forgiveness of such loan based on our future adherence to the forgiveness criteria.